-This piece is co-authored by Thomas Kveiborg, Executive Director for Ramboll Environment & Health
+This piece is co-authored by Thomas Kveiborg, Executive Director for Ramboll Environment & Health, January 2017.

 The U.S. presidential election has raised concerns about the implications of possible changes in U.S. energy and carbon management policy, and associated effects on environmental policy around the world.
 But it appears that such changes in U.S. policy under the new administration taking over on January 20 won’t have as much of an effect on the “green transition” from fossil fuels to renewable energy sources as many believe.
 Instead, the green transition will continue to be motivated by global market forces rather than changes in policy in the US or other jurisdictions.

 This was also the conclusion at the UN’s climate conference COP22 in Morocco in November, after the initial reaction to the result of the US election had died down.
 At the meetings in which Ramboll participated, a slogan quickly arose that “Markets eat politics for breakfast”.
 And market forces are turning greener all the time.